runzeyu1995/runzeyu1995.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Siteng Huang (黄思腾 in Chinese).
-I am a joint Ph.D. student of [Zhejiang University](http://www.zju.edu.cn/) and [Westlake University](https://www.westlake.edu.cn/), advised by Dr. [Donglin Wang](https://en.westlake.edu.cn/about/faculty/201912/t20191206_2513.shtml).
-And I am a member of [Machine Intelligence Laboratory (MiLAB)](https://milab.westlake.edu.cn/) in Westlake University, where I do my research work on machine learning and robot learning.
-Currently, I am also a research intern at <a href="https://damo.alibaba.com/" target="_blank">DAMO Academy, Alibaba Group</a>.
-I received my B.Eng.
-Degree from School of Computer Science, [Wuhan University](https://www.whu.edu.cn/) in 2019.
+My name is Runze Yu (余润泽 in Chinese).
+I am currently a software developer in Alibaba.
+Before entering Alibaba, I made research in [CSTAR](http://cstar.whu.edu.cn/) lab and received my master degree from School of Computer Science, [Wuhan University](https://www.whu.edu.cn/) in 2021 and under the guidance of my supervisor, [Jifeng Xuan](http://jifeng-xuan.com/) .
+For my graduate period,I got my B.Eng.
+Degree from School of Software, [Northwestern Polytechnical University](https://www.nwpu.edu.cn/) in 2018.
+Now, I am trying to applying for a Ph.D. position to continue my research career.

 <!-- Before coming to Westlake University, I obtained my bachelor's degree of Engineering from School of Computer Science, [Wuhan University](https://www.whu.edu.cn/), majoring in Software Engineering. -->